caprica/vlcj-info/README.md

 News
 ----
-15th August, 2021 - release 2.0.3, return all available date from the native library (set the "complete" flag)
+15th August, 2021 - release 2.0.3, return all available data from the native library (set the "complete" flag)

 11th August, 2021 - release 2.0.2, fixes an infinite recursion issue in Duration#hours()